drkhrse/drkhrse_miyoo_bezels/README.md

 # drkhrse Miyoo Bezels
 My 4:3 bezels for RetroArch, originally created for [Onion OS](https://github.com/OnionUI/Onion) on the Miyoo Mini+.
 This set covers the Game Boy (DMG, Pocket, and Color) and Game Boy Advanced.
 My intention was to create overlays that are darker than most of the defaults and also have more full screen options with the Game Boy default aspect ratio.
+Also added bezels based upon offset video filters that were added by [Jeltr0n](https://github.com/OnionUI/Onion/discussions/708).

 ![Screenshot](/screenshots/Overview.png)